JarredOlson/command-line-fu/03-find/details.md

 `find [location] -name [name to match]`

 ## Example
-`find . -name \*.java -type f` find all of the files with the extension '.java' under the current '.' directory `find /tmp -name backup -type d` find all of the directories with the name 'backup' under the '/tmp' directory
+-`find . -name \*.java -type f` find all of the files with the extension '.java' under the current '.' directory -`find /tmp -name backup -type d` find all of the directories with the name 'backup' under the '/tmp' directory